multifreded/hv20/day14/README.md

 altered to make the drawing process go through.

 At address `0x005b` there seems to be a value `0xe0` that could be lowered to `0x00`.
-This way the comparison would take more iterations to reach equality and keep the program from halting.
+This way the comparison that controls the iteration count would take more iterations before it triggers halting the program.
+The following binary modification of the MBR should help with that …

 ```sh
 $ dd if=file.gif bs=1 count=93 > mod_file.gif